FaiblUG/jQuery-LCN-Range-Select/README.md

     data-single-value

+The value of the input form field then only consists of a single number and not a number pair.

 #### Initialize the widget manually

 If you omit the data-auto-init attribute on your input tag or if you create input tags dynamically after the domReady event has fired, you need to initialize the widget manually: